If you’ve just invested in a grill, or simply want to step up your barbecue game, you’re probably looking at essential accessories.

 Even though you’re not planning to submerge your hands in a pot of boiling water, the water resistance of grilling gloves makes a difference.
 Wet surfaces conduct heat better than dry surfaces.
 If your gloves absorb moisture, they won’t provide the same level of heat resistance.

-In other words, if it’s raining, or your gloves absorb some oil or grease, some types of fabric gloves won’t protect you anymore.
-If absorbent gloves get wet or oily from handling foods, you could get burned, because heat transfers through moisture faster than through dry material.
+In other words, if it’s raining, or your gloves absorb some oil or grease, some types of fabric won’t protect you anymore.
+If absorbent and they get wet or oily from handling foods, you could get burned, because heat transfers through moisture faster than through dry material.

 Knitted or woven gloves may not protect you from steam.
 Steam can get through the crevices in the weave and burn your skin.
 If you work around moist heat, you might need to look for gloves that are molded from a flexible material instead of knitted from a fabric-like material.